pyvisa/pyvisa/docs/source/introduction/rvalues.rst

 safely pass ``expect_termination=False``, and PyVISA will not look for a termination character at the end of the message.

-An optional tqdm (or similar) progress bar object can be passed to the read_binary_values() and query_binary_values() methods.
-Both methods will provide the progress bar object with an updated count of the number of bytes read from the instrument.
-The progress bar object must be initialized with the total value set to the total number of bytes to be downloaded from the instrument.
-The progress bar object must implement the update() method.
+An optional monitoring interface object, such as a tqdm progress bar, can be passed to the read_binary_values() and query_binary_values() methods.
+Both methods will provide the monitoring object with an updated count of the number of bytes read from the instrument.
+If monitoring object is a progress bar, the progress bar must be initialized with the total number of bytes to be downloaded from the instrument.
+The monitoring object must implement the update() method.
 See the tqdm package documentation for more information.
-An implementation of a progress bar might look like:
+An implementation of a progress bar might look
+like:

 inst = resource_manager.open_resource(...)
     ...
     with tqdm(desc="Downloading", unit="B", total=total_bytes) as progress_bar:
         inst.write("CURV?")
-        data = inst.read_binary_values(..., progress_bar=progress_bar)
+        data = inst.read_binary_values(..., monitoring_interface=progress_bar)

 If you can read without any problem from your instrument, but cannot retrieve the full message when using this method (VI_ERROR_CONN_LOST,